 Google Cloud offers two types of Cloud VPN gateways, HA VPN and Classic VPN.

-HA VPN is a high-availability (HA) Cloud VPN solution that lets you securely connect your on-premises network to your Google Cloud Virtual Private Cloud network through an IPsec VPN connection in single region.
+HA VPN is a high-availability (HA) Cloud VPN solution that lets you securely connect your on-premises network to your Virtual Private Cloud network through an IPsec VPN connection in single region.
 HA VPN provides an SLA of 99.99% service availability.

-When you create an HA VPN gateway, Google Cloud automatically chooses two public IP addresses, one for each of its fixed number of two interfaces.
+When you create an HA VPN gateway, Google Cloud automatically chooses two external IP addresses, one for each of its fixed number of two interfaces.
 Each IP address is automatically chosen from a unique address pool to support high availability.
 Each of the HA VPN gateway interfaces supports multiple tunnels.
 You can also create multiple HA VPN gateways.

 You can configure an HA VPN gateway with only one active interface and one public IP address; however, this configuration does not provide a 99.99% service availability SLA.